binance/binance-spot-api-docs/testnet/web-socket-streams.md

 1. Set the order book update ID to the last update ID (`u`) in the processed event.

 > [!NOTE]
-> Due to depth snapshots having a limit on the number of price levels, a price level outside of the initial snapshot that doesn't have a quantity change won't have an update in the Diff.
-Depth Stream.
+> Since depth snapshots retrieved from the API have a limit on the number of price levels (5000 on each side maximum), you won't learn the quantities for the levels outside of the initial snapshot unless they change. <br>
-> Consequently, those price levels will not be visible in the local order book even when applying all updates from the Diff.
-Depth Stream correctly and cause the local order book to have some slight differences with the real order book.
+> So be careful when using the information for those levels, since they might not reflect the full view of the order book. <br>
-> However, for most use cases the depth limit of 5000 is enough to understand the market and trade effectively.
+> However, for most use cases, seeing 5000 levels on each side is enough to understand the market and trade effectively.